Mostafa el-Nahas: Early life, education and exile

 He was born in Samanud (Gharbiyya) where his father was a lumber merchant.
 He graduated from el-Nasiraiyah Elementary School in Cairo in 1891.
 He then graduated from the Khedivial Secondary School in 1896.
 After earning his license from the Khedivial Law School in 1900, he worked in Mohammad Farid's law office before opening his own practice in Mansoura.
 In 1904 he became a judge in the Tanta National Court.
 He was initially a member of the Watani party before joining Sa'ad Zaghloul's delegation - Arabic: Wafd - of Egyptian nationalists to the 1919 Paris Peace Conference.
-(Note: Long states that joined Hizb al Ummah in 1918 before joining the Wafd.)
+(Note: Long states that he joined Hizb al Ummah in 1918 before joining the Wafd.)
 He was dismissed from the bench in 1919 when he joined the Wafd and was exiled with Saad Zaghlul to the Seychelles from December 1921 to 1923 during the 1919 Egyptian revolution.
-Nahhas sided with Zaghloul during a split in 1921 between him and Adly Yakan; supporters of Yakan would later found the Liberal Constitutional Party.
-Nahhas was chosen upon his repatriation to represent Samanud in the first Chamber of Deputies elected under the 1923 Constitution.
+Nahas sided with Zaghloul during a split in 1921 between him and Adly Yakan; supporters of Yakan would later found the Liberal Constitutional Party.
+Nahas was chosen upon his repatriation to represent Samanud in the first Chamber of Deputies elected under the 1923 Constitution.

 Political history

 He became minister for communications during Zaghloul's ministry in 1924.
 Reelected in 1926 as a deputy from Sir Abu Nanna (Gharbiyya) and barred by the British from taking another cabinet post, he was elected one of the Chamber's two vice presidents and, in 1927, its president.
-Upon Sa'd Zaghlul's death in August 1927, he defeated Sa'd's nephew in the contest to lead the Wafd Party.
+Upon Saad Zaghloul's death in August 1927, he defeated Saad's nephew in the contest to lead the Wafd Party.

 In 1928, Nahas formed his first government, while also serving as the minister of interior.
 This was his first and shortest government; he was dismissed by King Fuad after he refused to withdraw a law in the assembly that limited the police's ability to contain demonstrations, much to the annoyance of the British.
 While out of power, he took the position that the Wafd would not recognize any treaty with Britain while it was not in government.
 During his second term, he was unable to come to an agreement with the British foreign secretary Arthur Henderson.
-Specifically, Henderson refused to agree to Nahhas' proposal of joint rule of Sudan.
-On the home front, Nahhas resigned after the king refused to sign a bill allowing for the prosecution of ministers who attacked the 1923 constitution.
+Specifically, Henderson refused to agree to Nahas' proposal of joint rule of Sudan.
+On the home front, Nahas resigned after the king refused to sign a bill allowing for the prosecution of ministers who attacked the 1923 constitution.